The primary objective of this project is to support the development and growth of the early childhood education and care workforce.

 Consultation Workshops

-As part of our Early Childhood Education and Care Qualification Review, we're inviting registered training organisations, educational experts, subject matter experts, industry bodies, unions, employers, providers, First Nations people and other invested people to attend a consultation workshop.
-These workshops will help us to:
+As part of our qualification review, we invited registered training organisations, educational experts, subject matter experts, industry bodies, unions, employers, providers, First Nations people and other invested people to attend a consultation workshop and provide their feedback.
+These workshops helped us to:

 - understand industry changes and the skills, knowledge, practice and requirements needed for the Certificate III and Diploma in Early Childhood Education and Care